simov/grant/README.md

 - To use LinkedIn's OAuth2 flow you should use `linkedin2` for provider name, instead of `linkedin` which is for OAuth1
 - For Zendesk and Shopify you should specify your company's sub domain name through the `subdomain` option
 - Some providers may employ custom authorization parameters outside of the ones specified in the [configuration][configuration] section.
-You can pass those custom parameters directly in your configuration, for example: Google - `access_type`, Reddit - `duration`, Trello - `expiration`, and so on.
-Refer to the provider's OAuth documentation for more details
+You can pass those custom parameters directly in your configuration, for example: Google - `access_type:'offline'`, Reddit - `duration:'permanent'`, Trello - `expiration:'never'`, and so on.
+Refer to the provider's OAuth documentation, and the Grant's [OAuth configuration][oauth-config] for more details

 ## Response Data